Oyster card: Recharging

-When the PAYG balance runs low, the balance can be topped up at the normal sales points or ticket machines at London Underground or London Overground stations, Oyster Ticket Stops or some National Rail stations.
-All ticket offices at stations run by London Underground will sell or recharge Oyster cards, or handle Oyster card refunds.
-However, some Tube stations are actually operated by National Rail train operating companies, and their ticket offices will not deal with Oyster refunds.
-DLR does not have any ticket offices which sell any Oyster card top-ups or handle refunds (as its stations are usually unmanned), except for the information office at London City Airport.
+The pre-pay balance of an Oyster card can be topped up at ticket machines at railway stations (TfL and National Rail) where Oyster is accepted, as well as at Oyster Ticket Stops in convenience stores, and TfL Visitor Centres.
+A maximum of £90 can be held on the card.
+It is no longer possible to top up cards at any station ticket office.

 PAYG funds and Travel card season tickets (but not Bus & Tram Passes) can also be purchased online via the Oyster online website or by calling the Oyster helpline.
 The top up can be collected 30 mins later by touching in or out as part of a normal journey at any station or on any bus.
 There is no requirement to select a specific station nor to wait until the next day, which was the case in the past.

 For further information on recharging and renewals, see the section on Renewals in this article.

 Auto top-up

 Customers can set up and manage Auto top-up online for their existing Oyster card.
-They register a debit or credit card, make a PAYG top-up purchase (minimum £10) and select either £20 or £40 as the Auto top-up amount.
+They register a debit or credit card, make a PAYG top-up purchase (minimum £10) and select either £10, £20 or £40 as the Auto top-up amount.

 Alternatively, a new Oyster card with Auto top-up and a minimum of £10 pay as you go can be ordered via Oyster online.

 There is a constraint in the design, that requires a journey to be made via a nominated station, before auto top-up can be enabled.
 There are a number of services such as Thames Clippers, for which this initiation transaction is not offered.

-Whenever the pay as you go balance falls below £10, £20 or £40 is added to the balance automatically when the Oyster card is touched on an entry validator.
+Once the balance on the card has fallen below the £20 threshold, £10, £20 or £40 is added to the balance automatically when the Oyster card is touched on an entry validator.
 A light on the Oyster reader flashes to indicate the Auto top-up has taken place and an email is sent to confirm the transaction.
 Payment is then taken from the registered debit or credit card.
+Should payment fail due to the bank declining to authorise the payment, the Oyster card will be hotlisted (blocked).

 To ensure successful transactions, customers must record any changes to their billing address and update their debit or credit card details as necessary.